I want to disclaim that this is purely my experience with Unsplash, this doesn’t mean it applies to everyone.

 I came up with an idea that I think could benefit my name as a photographer, give me some exposure and help with my SEO.
 I did a reverse image search with the images people had downloaded the most and asked around 30 to 50 blog editors to get a backlink in exchange since that could help my rankings on google.
 One more time, just a couple of them replied and did what I asked, let’s say this time I got a 10% success.

 Nonetheless, I kept my account opened and I got an unexpected email from a company called wirestock.io, they are a photography stock collector and distributor.
 Basically what they do is curate the content you upload, populate the keywords, name, description and category and submit your work to 5 – 6 stock companies like, shutterstock, adobe stock, etc. I thought at the beginning that I could not do that since my photos were on unsplash for free but you CAN do it, so I started uploading my work, I have to say that I got my first sale after 1 month, that is great!
+If you want to give it a try and help me out sign up here.

 My surprise came when I found out that two of my photos were rejected because they were already on shutterstock, so guess what?
 Somebody took the photos and uploaded them to sell under his account.
 Right away I emailed shutterstock to their great customer support and they banned the guy’s account.
 The story doesn’t end there, the person who stole my photos emailed me after a couple of days and asked me to forgive him because he did not do it on purpose, really?
 A guy with 1000 items in shutterstock doesn’t know what the policies are?
 Anyways, he offers me $5 in exchange to remove that claim over my photos.
 I didn’t know what to do, whether to cry or laugh.